sergeyen7/sergeyen7.github.io/index.md

 # How to use it

-You can use it for your trading as you wish.
+You can use it for your trading as you wish - on any exchange, spot or perpetual futures.
 My referral link for Hyperliquid exchange:

 [app.hyperliquid.xyz/join/SERGEYEN](app.hyperliquid.xyz/join/SERGEYEN).

 You can invest your money in my Hyperliquid vault - if you clearly understand theory of trend following in next chapters:

 [app.hyperliquid.xyz/join/SERGEYEN](app.hyperliquid.xyz/join/SERGEYEN).

 Text can be **bold**, _italic_, or ~~strikethrough~~.